The Newsroom (American TV series): Casting

 Jeff Daniels was cast in the lead role in March 2011.
 Alison Pill and Olivia Munn reportedly entered negotiations to star in April 2011.
 The fictional executive producer role was initially offered to Marisa Tomei, but negotiations fell through.
 Tomei was replaced by Emily Mortimer in May 2011.
 Sam Waterston also joined the project in May.
 John Gallagher Jr., Thomas Sadoski, and Dev Patel were added to the cast in June 2011.

 New York magazine reported that Sorkin had planned for MSNBC host Chris Matthews and Andrew Breitbart to appear in a roundtable debate scene in the pilot; however, the idea was shot down by MSNBC purportedly because the network was displeased with the corporate culture portrayal of cable news and skewering of left-leaning media in the show's script.
 Chris Matthews' son, Thomas, joined the cast in the role of Martin Stallworth, an associate producer for the fictional show.

 Three months after the series was picked up, Jane Fonda signed on to play Leona Lansing, the CEO of the fictional network's parent company.
 Fonda was married to Turner Broadcasting System and CNN founder Ted Turner for 10 years.
 Lansing was touted by some observers as a female version of Fonda's ex-husband.
 The name "Leona Lansing" is taken from the names of two highly successful businesswomen, real estate developer Leona Helmsley and former Paramount Pictures CEO Sherry Lansing.

 Jon Tenney guest-starred as Wade, MacKenzie's boyfriend.
 Natalie Morales has a guest role as Kaylee, Neal's girlfriend.
 Terry Crews plays Lonny, Will's bodyguard.

 Rosemarie DeWitt was originally cast as Rebecca Halliday, a litigator who is tasked with defending ACN in a wrongful termination suit in the second season, but DeWitt had to vacate the role due to scheduling conflicts.
 The role was recast with Marcia Gay Harden.
 Patton Oswalt was announced to play Jonas Pfeiffer, the new V.P. of human resources at ACN, in November 2012, but he ultimately did not appear in the season.

 Filming

-The Newsroom's set is located in Sunset Gower Studios, Hollywood, on Stage 7.
+The Newsroom's set was located in Sunset Gower Studios, Hollywood, on Stage 7.
 The fictional Atlantis World Media building, however, is actually the Bank of America Tower on Sixth Avenue and 42nd Street in Manhattan (directly across the street from HBO's New York City offices at the time of filming), with CGI being used to change the name of the building above the entrance.
 Production began in the fall of 2011.
 The schedule called for each episode—comprising a dialogue-dense script of 80 to 90 pages – to be filmed in nine days, as opposed to six to seven pages per day for broadcast network TV series.
 The pilot episode was shot on 16 mm film, while the rest of the series was shot digitally with Arri Alexa cameras.
+Some external filming took place in New York City.